 And then when Daniel gropes her in the elevator and says inappropriate comments, does she do anything?
 No She just lets him do whatever.

 And then there is the way that her new job treats her, as breasts and a butt.

 What kind of message is that saying, especially since it is “based” on a character who is renowned for the beauty of her wit?

 I mean I’m not asking her to go all out like this:

 I’m just asking for her to stand up for herself.

 Where is the wit?
 Elizabeth was a great character who always put her two cents in.

-In this Bridget is made to be more of not a bimbo, but one who never thinks but just spouts off the first thing that pops in her head.
+In this Bridget is made to be more of one who never thinks but just spouts off the first thing that pops in her head.

 She is nothing like who she is based on at all.